-Box jumps are a great plyometric exercise and the standards of the movement can be very easily changed in order to achieve the desired training goal.
+Box jumps are a great plyometric exercise and the standards of the movement can be very easily changed in order to achieve any desired training goal.

 Start a few inches back from the box as seen below looking at the landing target.

-Bend your hips and bring your hands back.
-You will be using your hands to help you propel upwards and onto the box later.
+Bend your hips and bring hands back as you will need to use your arms to help you propel upwards and onto the box.

-When landing (below) you can either choose to land in a squat form or if you have jumped higher, you may not need to bend your hips as much.
-Jumping higher will be more calf intensive and jumping lower will be more hip flexor intensive.
-Box jumps are actually also a good training exercise for Olympic lifts as they involve similar hip extensions and flexions in quick motion.
+When landing (as per below) choose to land in either a squat or if you have jumped higher, you may not need to bend your hips as much.

-Finishing the box jump may or may not include the next step, but in this case, we are requiring our athletes to stand up to full extension on the top of the box.
+Finishing the box jump may or may not include the next step, but in this case, we have our athlete standing up to full extension on the top of the box.
 This is good for working the athlete through a full range of motion and continually developing their hip extensor muscles.

 Stand up straight on the box to complete your repetition.

 Remember to seek the advice of your fitness trainer, medical and/or allied health professionals, if you are new to exercise or have an injury or medical condition to consider.

 See more Strength Exercises HERE

 See more on our Fitness and Wellness courses HERE.